next-cpan/next-indexes/README.md

 This repo `pause-index` host some index files which can be consumed to download and install most Perl modules.

+`cplay` is the recommended CPAN client using these indexes and GitHub repositories.
+You can read more about cplay client on the [cplay website](https://pause-play.github.io/cplay/).

 # List of index files

 The index files in this repository are a replacement for the traditional index file `02packages.details.txt.gz` used by CPAN and most/all CPAN clients.